Sauk people: Oklahoma history

 About this time, one group of Sac moved into Missouri, and later to Kansas and Nebraska.
 In 1869, after the Civil War, the United States forced the larger group of Sac to move into a reservation in Indian Territory (now the state of Oklahoma).
 They formed the federally recognized Sac and Fox Nation, which is misnamed and is primarily Sauk.
 The United States had been making treaties with the two tribes together since their residency in the Midwest.
-A number of Meskwaki returned to the Midwest from Oklahoma (or resisted leaving.)
+A number of Meskwaki returned to the Midwest from Oklahoma or resisted leaving.
 They joined the Meskwaki at the Meskwaki Settlement in Tama County, Iowa.

 The land currently occupied by the Sauk is only a section of what used to be the Sac and Fox Reservation from 1867 to 1891.
 This reservation was established by the U.S. and spanned 480,000 acres.
 In 1887, however, the Dawes Act purposely broke collective tribal lands into small allotments designated for individual households.
 The remainder of land not allotted to the Sac and Fox was then sold to non-Native settlers in an attempt to gain Oklahoma statehood and the full assimilation of its Native American population.

-By 1889, 519 of the tribe were located in Indian Territory, what is now central Oklahoma.
+By 1889, 519 members of the tribe were located in Indian Territory, what is now central Oklahoma.
 On June 10, 1890, they ceded these Indian Territory lands to the federal government.

-Treaties with U.S.
+Treaties with the United States

 Many of the latter treaties listed have little to no information regarding their details, besides the date.
 The Sauk signed a total of 22 treaties from 1789 to 1891.